A National Memorial for 22 July in Oslo’s New Government Quarter

 Matias Faldbakken’s Upholding is based on re-erecting the large steel rig that was built to cut out and relocate Pablo Picasso’s artwork The Fishermen from the demolished Y-block to the new A-block.
 In this version, the rig will be filled with a monumental mosaic made of stone.

 The mosaic’s imagery is taken from the island of Utøya – a drawing of a small wader and some reeds and twigs reflected in the waters of the Tyrifjord.
-The other side of the rig will show the pattern of the braced frame once used to hold The Fishermen and become a geometric relief painted in deep blue, deep green, and vivid red.
+The other side of the rig show the pattern of the braced frame once used to hold The Fishermen and become a geometric relief painted in deep blue, deep green, and vivid red.

-The rig and the mosaic will act as a link between the two scenes of the terrorist attack, the Government Quarter and Utøya.
+The rig and the mosaic act as a link between the two scenes of the terrorist attack, the Government Quarter and Utøya.

 Read more about Upholding here